strapi/documentation/docusaurus/docs/user-docs/content-manager/previewing-content.md

 # Previewing content

-With the Preview feature, you can preview your front end application directly from Strapi's admin panel and see how updates to the content in the Edit View of the Content Manager will affect the final result.
+With the Preview feature, you can preview your front end application directly from Strapi's admin panel.
+This is helpful to see how updates to your content in the Edit View of the Content Manager will affect the final result.

-The present page describes how to use the Preview feature once already set up.

 <!-- TODO: add a dark mode GIF -->
 <ThemedImage